Form Pipeline — AI-Powered Spam Detection & Routing

 A multi-layered form submission processing system that screens incoming submissions for spam and routes valid ones to configured destinations.
 Running in production across multiple sites.

-The engineering insight: Most AI spam filters send every submission to an LLM.
+Most AI spam filters send every submission to an LLM.
 That’s expensive and slow.
 The architecture here uses AI as the last resort, not the first — and that design decision is the entire reason it works economically.

 - ASN/IP-level blocking with decay — tracks spam sources by IP, escalates to ASN-level blocking for persistent sources.
 Blocks decay over time so legitimate senders aren’t permanently banned.
 Whitelisting available per IP or ASN.